Leicester City F.C.: The club's most successful era (2016–2021)

+On 27 October 2018, following a home match against West Ham United, a Leonardo AW169 helicopter carrying chairman Vichai Srivaddhanaprabha and four others malfunctioned and crashed outside the club's stadium.
+This happened shortly after take off from the pitch, and all five people on board the helicopter died.
+One year later, The Vichai Srivaddhanaprabha Memorial Garden opened on 27 October 2019, before The Khun Vichai Srivaddhanaprabha Statue was unveiled on 4 April 2022, which would have been Srivaddhanaprabha's 64th birthday.

+During the early months of 2019, Leicester went on a seven match winless run, which included four successive home defeats.
+Following a 1–4 home defeat to Crystal Palace, manager Claude Puel was sacked on 24 February 2019 with the club in 12th place.
+Former Liverpool manager Brendan Rodgers was appointed as his replacement, and the club finished the season again in 9th place.

-The 2019–2020 season started with the club picking up 38 points from their first 16 matches, which included a record eight game winning streak from 19 October to 8 December.
-On 25 October 2019, Leicester recorded a 0–9 away win at Southampton, the joint-largest win in Premier League history and the largest away win in English top flight history.
-In the same season, the club reached the semi-final stage of the EFL Cup but lost out to Aston Villa over two legs.
+The 2019–20 season started with the team picking up 38 points from their first 16 matches, which included a record eight-game winning streak from 19 October to 8 December.
+On 25 October 2019, Leicester recorded a 0–9 away win at Southampton, the joint-largest win in Premier League history and the largest away win in English top-flight history.
+In the same season, the club reached the semi-final stage of the League Cup but lost out to Aston Villa over two legs.
 Despite being in the top four for most of the season, Leicester suffered a drop-off in form at the end of the season, winning only two of their nine games following the resumption of league play due to the coronavirus pandemic.
-Three defeats in their last four matches saw them slide into 5th, the second highest Premier League finish in their history.
-This secured Leicester a place in the UEFA Europa League for the following season.
+Three defeats in their last four matches saw them slide into 5th place, the second-highest Premier League finish in their history, securing a place in the UEFA Europa League for the following season.

-On 15 May 2021, Leicester won their first ever FA Cup having lost all four previous finals.
-They won 1–0 against Chelsea at Wembley Stadium, in front of a reduced crowd due to the Coronavirus pandemic.
-Months later at Wembley on 7 August 2021, Leicester won the FA Community Shield for the second time in the club's history.
+The club's finances were heavily impacted by the COVID pandemic, with the parent company King Power International Group being in the travel retail sector.
+Despite this, the club spent £57 million on transfer fees in the summer of 2020, which came in at a net spend of £10 million, with £46 million generated from player sales.
 After finishing 5th again in the 2020–21 Premier League, Leicester qualified for the UEFA Europa League for the second consecutive year.
-In their 2021–22 UEFA Europa League campaign, Leicester were drawn against Napoli, Spartak Moscow and Legia Warsaw in Group C of the competition.
-They finished third and were transferred to the newly established UEFA Europa Conference League.
-Leicester went on to reach their first ever European semi-final in this competition against A.S.
-Roma, but were knocked out losing 2–1 on aggregate to the eventual winners.
-In the Premier League, the club finished in 8th place.

-Helicopter crash

-On 27 October 2018, chairman Vichai Srivaddhanaprabha's helicopter crashed and malfunctioned outside King Power Stadium shortly after taking off from the pitch, following a home game against West Ham United F.C.
-There were five people on board the helicopter and no survivors.
-Following the crash, the club announced plans for a permanent memorial in the form of a statue.
-This was unveiled on 4 April 2022, which would have been Vichai's 64th birthday, and is located on the corner of Filbert Way and Raw Dykes Road.

-Crest and colours
+On 15 May 2021, Leicester City won the FA Cup for the first time, having lost four previous finals in 1949, 1961, 1963 and 1969, securing a second major trophy in the space of five years.
+Youri Tielemans scored the only goal against Chelsea at Wembley Stadium.
+The club subsequently became the sixth most successful team in English football since the turn of the century, as one of only five clubs to have won all three major domestic trophies since 2000.